 Rights That You Have

-Amendments to Your Personal Health Information.
-You have the right to request that personal health information that we maintain about you be amended or corrected.
+Amendments to Your PHI.
+You have the right to request that PHI that we maintain about you be amended or corrected.
 We are not obligated to make all requested amendments but will give each request careful consideration.
 All amendment requests, in order to be considered by us, must be in writing, signed by you or your representative, and must state the reasons for the amendment/correction request.
 If an amendment or correction you request is made by us, we may also notify others who work with us and have copies of the uncorrected record if we believe that such notification is necessary.
 Please note that even if we accept your request, we may not delete any information already documented in your medical record.
-You may obtain an amendment request form from the doctor's office or Medical Records department of the hospital you visited.
+You may obtain an amendment request form from the doctor's office or hospital you visited.

-Accounting for Disclosures of Your Personal Health Information.
-You have the right to receive an accounting of certain disclosures made by us of your personal health information except for disclosures made for purposes of treatment, payment, and health care operations or for certain other limited exceptions.
+Accounting for Disclosures of Your PHI.
+You have the right to receive an accounting of certain disclosures made by us of your PHI except for disclosures made for purposes of treatment, payment, and health care operations or for certain other limited exceptions.
 This accounting will include only those disclosures made in the six years prior to the date on which the accounting is requested but, in no event will include disclosures made prior to April 13, 2003.
 Requests must be made in writing and signed by you or your representative.
-The first accounting in any 12-month period is free; you will be charged a fee of $20 for each subsequent accounting you request within a 12-month period.
+The first accounting in any 12-month period is free; you will be charged a reasonable, cost-based fee for each subsequent accounting you request within a 12-month period.

-Restrictions on Use and Disclosure of Your Personal Health Information.
-You have the right to request restrictions on certain of our uses and disclosures of your personal health information for treatment, payment, or health care operations.
-A restriction request form can be obtained from the doctor's office or Guest Services department of the hospital you visited.
-We are not required to agree to your restriction request but will attempt to accommodate reasonable requests when appropriate and we retain the right to terminate an agreed-to restriction if we believe such termination is appropriate.
+Restrictions on Use and Disclosure of Your PHI.
+You have the right to request restrictions on certain of our uses and disclosures of your PHI for treatment, payment, or health care operations.
+A restriction request form can be obtained from the doctor's office or hospital you visited.
+We are not required to agree to your restriction request, unless otherwise described in this notice, but will attempt to accommodate reasonable requests when appropriate and we retain the right to terminate an agreed-to restriction if we believe such termination is appropriate.
 In the event we have terminated an agreed upon restriction, we will notify you of such termination.

 Complaints.
 If you believe your privacy rights have been violated, you may file a complaint in writing with the doctor's office or Guest Services department of the hospital you visited.
-You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington D.C.
+You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington, D.C.
 All complaints must be made in writing and in no way will affect the quality of care you receive from us.